allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-# Ease Backup and Restore
+# Backup and Restore :dvd:

-Messing up a local database installation can happen in a local development environment.
-There should be a quick way to backup and restore a local database state, right? :sunglasses:
+Messing up with a local database installation can happen in a local development environment, hence there should be a quick way to backup and restore a local database state, right? :sunglasses:

 > TL;DR - This is accomplished backing up a container volume and restoring it into another container when desired.